thegeeklab/ansible-later/docs/content/configuration/_index.md

 title: Configuration
 ---

-ansible-later comes with some default settings which should be sufficient for most users to start, but you can adjust most settings to your needs.
+ansible-later ships with some default settings that should be sufficient for most users to get started, but you can customize settings to suit your needs.

-Changes can be made in a YAML configuration file or through CLI options which will be processed in the following order (last wins):
+Changes can be made in a YAML configuration file or via CLI options, which are processed in the following order (last wins):

-- default configuration (build-in)
+- default configuration (built-in)
-- global configuration file (this will depend on your operating system)
+- global configuration file (this depends on your operating system)
-- folder-based configuration file (.later.yml|.later.yaml|.later) in current working directory
+- folder-based configuration file (`.later.yml|.later.yaml|.later`) in the current working directory
 - CLI options

-Be careful!
-YAML Attributes will be overwritten while lists in any configuration file will be merged.
+Please note that YAML attributes are overwritten while YAML lists are merged in any configuration files.

-To make it easier to review a single file e.g. for debugging purpose, ansible-later will ignore `exclude_files` and `ignore_dotfiles` options.
+To simplify single file linting, e.g. for debugging purposes, ansible-later ignores the `exclude_files` and `ignore_dotfiles` options when only one file is passed to the CLI.